dcaulton/guided_redaction/README.md

 - install the latest version of Node.js

 ## to run
+- run docker-compose build from the root directory
+- access the api at localhost/api, the application at localhost

+# OLD TO RUN:
 - start django server
 -- load virtualenv, change directory to guided_redaction/api, then `python manage.py runserver`
 - start npm server